-The New Plymouth region is an important area for dairy farms for the three major suppliers of milk and milk products in the area.
-These companies rely on their shareholder farmers for milk supply and there are many farmers who are highly concerned that their livelihoods will be affected if GMO's are released in the New Plymouth region.
-Tataua, Fonterra and Miraka Milks have a GMO Free requirement for the milk products.
+The Waikato is the centre of dairying having head offices and farms for the three major suppliers of milk and milk products in the area.
+These companies rely on their shareholder farmers for milk supply and there many farmers who are highly concerned that their livelihood's will be affected if GMO's are released in the Waikato.
+Tatua2, Fonterra3and Miraka Milks4have a GMO Free requirement for the milk products.
 Concerns over the ability to control the grass genetic pollution is a major concern and it is important to have precautionary approach to any escape and release of GM until the negative effects are known on the region.